jamescallumyoung/dotfiles/README.md

 If you want to be able to commit to the dotfiles repo from this device, you'll need to change the remote from HTTPS to SSH.

+#### Virtualbox on ARM macOS

+ARM based macOS cannot install virtualbox with brew as the ARM builds are a developer preview.

+To install them, download the App from the [virtualbox website](https://www.virtualbox.org/wiki/Download_Old_Builds_7_0).

 ---

 ## About Stow